LeeMarshall1113/Sora2Detector/README.md

 ## 🧾 License

-This project is provided as-is under the **Apache 2.0**.
+This project is provided as-is under the **Mad License 1.0**.
-Use, modify, and distribute freely with attribution.
+Use, modify, and distribute freely with attribution for small scale projects.
+Large scale projects ie corporate ventures contact the email listed in the license

 ---